That's me in my happy place about a year ago, eating figs in Italy days after passing my RD exam. Here are my top tips for RD exam prep.

 And I work with brands I love to do spokesperson work and recipe development.
 I also have a media coaching business, which allows me to work with RDs and other health professionals to help them get their writing published and be more comfortable with the media.
 And I co-run the Master the Media e-course, which helps other RDs get their names in the news!
 Bottom line: All that studying is SO worth it!

-Note: This article contains affiliate links, which are of no cost to you but help me earn a mall commission to help support the maintenance of this blog.
+Note: This article contains affiliate links, which are of no cost to you but help me earn a small commission to help support the maintenance of this blog.

 What are your thoughts on this topic?
 What are your best study tips and how are you/did you prepare for the RD exam?